-This requirement will be satisfied in those cases where the responses of the Fair Trade Commission to prior consultation indicates that the intended merger involves no problems under the Act and the notification is consistent with the consultation.
+This requirement will be satisfied in those cases where the responses of the JFTC to prior consultation indicate that the intended merger involves no problems under the Act and the notification is consistent with the consultation.
 Also, those cases which fall under the category of cases described in 1(3) in the Part IV and 1(3) in the Part V of these guidelines are very much likely to satisfy the requirement.